Five Tips to Improve Your TOEFL Listening Score

 Remember, listening skills can be improved just as your reading, speaking and writing skills.
 And keep in mind – the TOEFL does not expect you to have a preconceived knowledge of any of the material based in the lectures or conversations, so don’t feel overwhelmed when you are given a lecture on cellular division in plants or the geographical history of a particular nomadic tribe.

-2 Responses to Five Tips to Improve Your TOEFL Listening Score
+One Response to Five Tips to Improve Your TOEFL Listening Score

 - Pace It to Ace It – Test Taking Tips for the SAT